glenliu/glenliu.github.io/finance/cfa/level3/SS9-10 AA.md

 If hedge:
   - cross-hedges, (sometimes called a proxy hedge) uses a hedging vehicle that is different from, and not perfectly correlated with, the exposure being hedged.
   - macro-hedges, type of cross hedge that addresses ***portfolio-wide risk factors*** rather than the risk of individual portfolio assets.
 One type of currency macro hedge uses a derivatives contract based on a ***fixed basket*** of currencies to modify currency exposure at a macro (portfolio) level.
   - minimum-variance-hedge ratios: a mathematical approach to determining the hedge ratio.
 Regress past changes in value of the portfolio (RDC) to the past changes in value of the hedging instrument (the foreign currency) to find the hedge ratio that would have minimized standard deviation of RDC.
-The hedge ratio is the beta (slope coefficient) of that regression.
+The hedge ratio is the β (slope coefficient) of that regression.

 Positive correlation between RFX and RFC; MVHR > 1.